No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

+\textbf{Practical Corollary.} Threshold comparisons over constructive reals, such as $s(x)\geq\tau$, need not be decidable under the deployed regime.
+Since real-number trichotomy is not constructively available in general, categorical threshold output requires an exhibited witness settling one side -- typically a one-sided enclosure or positive separation from the threshold \citep[pp.~22--23]{bishop1985constructive}.
+Unique-argmax claims likewise require constructively witnessed strict inequalities, which demand robust separation margins or weakened certified predicates, such as certified top-$k$ sets.
+Hence, unless $\Sigma$ is restricted to cases in which such structure is guaranteed, an interface that is both certificate-sound and total cannot in general remain purely binary.
+In decompositional cases, the neither-side branch includes cases in which no candidate witness tuple is compositionally forcing within an adequate complete certificate.

-A structurally similar tension appears in debates about epistemic conceptions of truth.
-Here, Hilary Putnam's proposal \citep{putnam1981reason} to treat truth as idealized rational acceptability faces Crispin Wright's objection \citep{wright1992truth} that, once one combines an evidential constraint on truth with minimal truth platitudes and a classical treatment of negation, one is pushed toward an excluded-middle-style completeness claim.
+\textbf{Interface-level analogue.} A familiar philosophical parallel appears in debates about epistemic conceptions of truth.
+Hilary Putnam's proposal \citep{putnam1981reason} to treat truth as idealized rational acceptability faces Crispin Wright's objection \citep{wright1992truth} that, once one combines an evidential constraint on truth with minimal truth platitudes and a classical treatment of negation, one is pushed toward an excluded-middle-style completeness claim.
 Under epistemically ideal conditions, the circumstances cannot be neutral between $P$ and $\lnot P$.
 Failure to warrant $P$ would therefore entail warrant for $\lnot P$, so genuinely undecidable cases disappear.
-Wright's response is to recommend a broadly intuitionistic revision that rejects excluded middle for arbitrary $P$ in discourses where there is no guarantee of decidability.
-Proposition 1 is the \textit{interface-level analogue} of this tension.
-Insisting on both certificate soundness and total binary outputs for a deployed predicate commits a system to witnessed decidability on its declared scope.
+Wright's response is to recommend a broadly \textit{intuitionistic} revision that rejects excluded middle for arbitrary $P$ in discourses where there is no guarantee of decidability.
+Proposition~\ref{prop:binary_decidability} recasts this tension.\footnote{The parallel is interface-level rather than regime-specific.
+In interval regimes, the gap appears as a failure of separation.
+In public evidential regimes, it appears as a failure of adequate standing or record warrant.} Insisting on both certificate soundness and total binary outputs for a deployed predicate commits a system to witnessed decidability on its declared scope.
 Consequently, the status $U$ is not an arbitrary engineering choice, but the interface-level counterpart of intuitionistic resistance to unwarranted completeness.
-This formal obligation to return $U$ provides a structural corrective to what Lipton (\citeyear{lipton2018mythos}) critiques as the fundamentally ``underspecified'' nature of model interpretability.
-Where the industry frequently relies on misleading post-hoc explanations to mask a model's true limitations, the design lemma mathematically forces the interface to halt rather than invent a plausible rationalization for an unwarranted verdict.

-More concretely, $U$ can be made to vanish only by altering $\Sigma$, $R$, or $B_{\mathrm{budget}}$, which is to say by changing the public contract.
-Relative to a fixed declared $\mathcal{C}$, $U$ is mandatory whenever no forcing witness is produced.
-Accordingly, I claim that forcing a binary output in such cases would be epistemically \textit{dishonest}.